Sports Coach Logo Sports Coach Training Principles Fitness Components

 How to Stay Keto During the Holidays

-While you may be surrounded by the most festive-looking sweet treats and carbs that are practically just begging you to eat them, you do have the power to refrain.
+While you may be surrounded by the most festive-looking sweet treats and carbs that practically beg you to eat them, you can refrain.

 Bring something to the table

 Fortunately for you, this is not an uncommon practice during the holidays.
-It is always nice to bring a dish to the table of your host or hostess.
+Bringing a dish to your host or hostess's table is always nice.
 Since you are on the keto diet, make it a dish that works well for you.
-Some of the most recommended plates are green veggies that have less starch, such as broccoli broth-based soups, or even mashed cauliflower which is always a hit.
+Some of the most recommended plates are green veggies with less starch, such as broccoli broth-based soups or mashed cauliflower, which is always a hit.

 Eat before you go

-This might as well be the number one rule of staying keto during this time of year.
-Do not risk being hungry and reaching for those empty carbs; crackers, chips, and cookies will not do your diet any good.
-If you eat a keto-friendly meal before the party or potluck, you will not be as hungry.
-Then you can only eat small portions of the foods that are keto-friendly on the table.
+Do not risk being hungry, and reaching for those empty carbs; crackers, chips, and cookies will not do your diet any good.
+You will not be as hungry if you eat a keto-friendly meal before the party or potluck.
+You can only eat small portions of keto-friendly foods on the table.

 Avoid naysayers

-There is no doubt your Great Aunt Janice will have something to say about you ‘not eating’.
+Undoubtedly, your Great Aunt Janice will have something to say about you ‘not eating’.
 Naysayers alike will find the time to comment on your appearance or tell you to indulge because it is the holidays.
 Have some polite yet robust responses already prepared.
-Explain that you are doing your best to better yourself and your health, and healthiness never takes a holiday.
+Explain that you are doing your best to better yourself and your health: healthiness never takes a holiday.

 Play it safe

-There is nothing scarier than hidden carbs, which will likely be in your meatballs, dressings, and sauces.
-If you are not sure what exactly is out on the table, play it safe.
+Nothing is scarier than hidden carbs, which will likely be in your meatballs, dressings, and sauces.
+If you are unsure what is on the table, play it safe.
 The deli and veggie trays are always safe choices.

 Spend your carbs wisely